jd-anabi/functional-programming/lambda-calculus-conditionals.md

 NOT := &lambda;x. (&lambda;p.&lambda;q. q) (&lambda;p.&lambda;q. p) = &lambda;x.
 FALSE TRUE

-As an exercise, I would like you to verify these defintions of AND, OR, and NOT by using the truth tables above.
+As an exercise, I would like you to verify these defintions of AND, OR, and NOT by using the truth tables above in addition to the defintions of TRUE and FALSE.
 Once you have done that, we can begin learning about [De Bruijn indices](https://jd-anabi.github.io/functional-programming/de-bruijn-indices).